Codecademy/docs/content/general/concepts/ide/ide.md

 An **Integrated Development Environment (IDE)**, enables programmers to consolidate the different aspects of writing a computer program.

-IDEs increase programmer productivity by combining common activities of writing software into a single application: editing source code, building executables, and debugging.
+IDEs increase programmer productivity by featuring common activities of writing software into a single application..

 ## Editing Source Code